Growth-Controlled Twinning and Magnetic Anisotropy in CeSb$_2$: Introduction

-This pseudo-tetragonal symmetry promotes the formation of structural twins in the $ab$ plane (schematically shown with blue arrows in Fig.~\ref{fig:CeSb2_structure}).
-Twinning was already confirmed for LaSb$_2$ \cite{Fischer_LaSb2_twinning_2019} and more recently suggested for CeSb$_2$ \cite{Shan_FM_ladder_q1D_2025} and confirmed by Miyake \textit{et al.}~\cite{Miyake_CeSb2_magnetic_switch_2025}, who reported $90\degree$ in-plane twinning with macroscopic domains and domain walls oriented approximately $45\degree$ to the principal $a$ and $b$ axes.
+This pseudo-tetragonal symmetry promotes the formation of structural twins in the $ab$ plane (schematically shown as a $90^\circ$ rotation about the $c$ axis by blue arrows in Fig.~\ref{fig:CeSb2_structure}).
+Twinning was already confirmed for LaSb$_2$ \cite{Fischer_LaSb2_twinning_2019}, then also suggested for CeSb$_2$ \cite{Liu_CeSb2_neutron_scattering_2020, Shan_FM_ladder_q1D_2025} and confirmed by Miyake \textit{et al.}~\cite{Miyake_CeSb2_magnetic_switch_2025}, who reported $90^\circ$ in-plane twinning with macroscopic domains and domain walls oriented approximately $45^\circ$ to the principal $a$ and $b$ axes.
 A weak interlayer coupling consistent with the easy cleavability of CeSb$_2$, might allow independent twinning along the $c$ axis.
 Such structural twinning complicates the interpretation of directional measurements such as the magnetization $M(H)$.

 Interestingly, Abulkhaev \textit{et al.} proposed a high-temperature phase of CeSb$_2$ \cite{Abulkhaev_CeSb2_Phasediagram_1997, Okamoto_CeSb_Phasediagram_2001} similarly to a high-temperature phase found for LaSb$_2$ \cite{Murray_LaSb2_high_temperature_phase_1970}.
-The structural transition from the orthorhombic $\alpha$-CeSb$_2$ phase to the high-temperature $\beta$-CeSb$_2$ phase occurs at $(900 \pm 10)\degree \rm C$ and intersects the liquidus line at approximately 93~at.\% Sb, as observed by differential thermal analysis.
-Micrographs of samples quenched in water from 900$\degree$C show the coexistence of two phases.
-PXRD of the quenched samples displays extra peaks that cannot be indexed to $\alpha$-CeSb$_2$ alone; these unassigned reflections may originate from the $\beta$-CeSb$_2$ phase, whose exact structure remains unresolved.
+The structural transition from the orthorhombic $\alpha$-CeSb$_2$ phase to the high-temperature $\beta$-CeSb$_2$ phase occurs at $(900 \pm 10)~^\circ$C and intersects the liquidus line at approximately 93~at.\% Sb, as observed by differential thermal analysis (DTA).
+Micrographs of samples quenched in water from 900$~^\circ$C show the coexistence of two phases.
+Powder x-ray diffraction (PXRD) of the quenched samples displays extra peaks that cannot be indexed to $\alpha$-CeSb$_2$ alone; these unassigned reflections may originate from the $\beta$-CeSb$_2$ phase, whose exact structure remains unresolved.

 All the LN/AN diantimonides exhibit diverse and anisotropic electronic and magnetic ground states \cite{Budko_CeSb2_magnetic_1998, Homma_magnetic_structure_NpSb2_2007, Singha_NdSb2_magnetic_quasi2D_magnetic_structure_2023}, likely rooted in their discussed characteristic layered structure.
 The electronic and magnetic properties of CeSb$_2$ are governed by the interplay between localized Ce 4$f$ electrons, hybridization with conduction bands, and strong spin-orbit coupling from Sb.
 Kondo behavior is evident in resistivity and susceptibility measurements, with a coherence temperature of $T^* \approx 100$~K \cite{Budko_CeSb2_magnetic_1998, Zhang_CeSb2_magnetization_2017}.
 Recent high-resolution, temperature-dependent ARPES measurements demonstrated the onset of hybridized $f$-bands below $T^*$ and the formation of a coherent Kondo lattice \cite{Zhang_CeSb2_kondo_entanglement_2022}, thereby resolving earlier discrepancies regarding the localization of the 4$f$ states \cite{Joyce_photoelecton_spectra_CeSb2_1992, Arko_CeSb2_Photoemission_1997}.
 These findings are consistent with a moderately enhanced Sommerfeld coefficient $\gamma \sim 50$~mJ\,mol$^{-1}$\,K$^{-2}$ \cite{Luccas_CeSb2_heat_capacety_LaSb2_CDW_2015}.
 The comparatively low value of $\gamma$ relative to other heavy-fermion systems likely reflects the temperature-dependent evolution of the hybridization between $f$ and conduction electrons and the resulting reduction of the density of states at the Fermi level \cite{Zhang_CeSb2_kondo_entanglement_2022}.